Too Many Options

 Floss, tape or ribbon?
 Soft, medium or hard brush?
 Manual or electric?
 Fluoride or herbal toothpaste?
 Whitening, double-action, triple-action or all-in-one?
 Mouthwash or not?

 These questions are endless in the mind of a common consumer.
 So no wonder they rely on the advice of a dental professional.
 Why wouldn’t they?
 Us professionals have the latest information and studies.
 We have tested the products ourselves.
-We have seen them in use amongst patients with good results before we recommend them.
+We have seen them in use amongst patients with good results before recommending them.

 As some of us might have, most of us haven’t.
 Let me tell you how a product gets recommended.